gadmm/lyx-unstable/README.md

 ## Important bug fixes

-* Buggy event compressor causing from slowness to deadlock and dataloss on repeated key presses with iBus (Ubuntu in particular). (#9362, #9790, #10516)
 * Crash with segfault when exiting or dissolving math insets.
 * Scrolling issues with keyboard across large insets.
 * Fix flicker due to changing metrics while selecting with the mouse. (#8951)